Last week, the blogging world was on fire. People were up in arms.

 Translation: “Hey, hope you’re okay!
 Actually, we don’t care and we’re totally slashing your much-needed income at the worst possible time.”

 No wonder everyone was angry.
 It just seemed very much in bad faith.
-Under the cover of this crisis, Amazon decimates their partnership rates for the sites that helped make it what it is today.
+Under the cover of the covid-19 crisis, Amazon decimates their partnership rates for the sites that helped make it what it is today.

-Luckily for me, Amazon makes for only a smaller portion of my online income these days.
-Some of my blogger friends who rely on Amazon more heavily are a lot more upset.
+I’m lucky that Amazon makes for only a smaller portion of my online income these days.
+Some of my blogger friends who rely on Amazon more heavily have reason to be a lot more upset.
 But I think many of us reached the same conclusion: it’s time to stop promoting Amazon.
 Because of this sudden rate cut, but also for many other reasons.

 Why I used to love Amazon